Santi2525/electron-download-throttle/README.md

 npm install && npm run start
 ```

+Click "Start" to start download the file with the network throttle.
+Click "Stop" to stop download the file.
+Click "Clear" to clear the output log and remove the downloaded file

 Learn more about Electron and its API in the [documentation](http://electron.atom.io/docs/latest).

 ## Other Example Apps